anlaki-py/streamini/README.md

-# Aki Gemini AI Chatbot :sparkles:
+# Streamini :sparkles:

-Aki Gemini AI Chatbot is a conversational AI application built with Streamlit and the Google Gemini API.
+Streamini is a conversational AI application built with Streamlit and the Google Gemini API.
 This app allows users to interact with different Gemini AI models, customize prompts, and manage conversation history effectively.

 ## Features